 Provisions of EUR 65.5m were allocated for employee under-utilisation in the 2012 financial year on the basis of ongoing internal organisational processes designed to adjust capacities to changing market conditions.
-In particular, provisions amounting to EUR 6.1m were allocated for Austrian Post employees who transfer to various federal ministries and whose staff costs will be refunded by Austrian Post for a specified time.
+In particular, provisions amounting to EUR 6.1m were allocated for Austrian Post employees who transfer to various federal ministries and whose staff costs will be refunded by Austrian Post for a specified time a number of employees were reintegrated into the working process once again.
+As a result, a total of EUR 47.9m in provisions for employee under-utilisation were reversed.